phaustin/quantecon-example/book/docs/pandas.md

 r = requests.get('http://research.stlouisfed.org/fred2/series/UNRATE/downloaddata/UNRATE.csv')
 ```

-If there\'s no error message, then the call has succeeded.
+If there's no error message, then the call has succeeded.

 If you do get an error, then there are two likely causes

-1. You are not connected to the Internet --- hopefully, this isn\'t
+1. You are not connected to the Internet --- hopefully, this isn't
     the case.
 2. Your machine is accessing the Internet through a proxy server, and
-    Python isn\'t aware of this.
+    Python isn't aware of this.

 In the second case, you can either